crownstone/bluenet/docs/CHOICES.md

 When in setup mode, an unencrypted state is sent.
 The Crownstone ID is not set yet, and the timestamp is not needed, as the Crownstone will not be in a mesh yet.
 The energy used is not kept up, as nothing is stored yet.
 This creates space to also include the error bitmask.

+The counter is required for the service data to keep changing.
+Else, the phone might ignore the service data, as it was seen before.

 Type | Name | Length | Description
 --- | --- | --- | ---
 uint 8 | Version | 1 | 4 (setup mode)